colintakeda/data-science_team-H/Final_Report.md

 better approximation relies on the sampling made in the train-test split).
 A model using the combination of both variables as a predictor served as the strongest predictor of final position, however it still did not sufficiently account for the final position of the vehicles.

-If it’s desired to have an accurate predictor of the final position of a Formula 1 race, one should take into account more factors than the two investigated in this project.
+If it is desired to have an accurate predictor of the final position of a Formula 1 race, one should take into account more factors than the two investigated in this project.
 However, if one wants to know whether the driver or the vehicle is more significant in determining results, the answer is that there is no statistically significant difference between